KYVENetwork/docs/docs/token_holders/funding.md

 ## How can I fund a pool?

 :::caution
-**IMPORTANT**: Funding will not earn you rewards!
+**IMPORTANT**: Funding will not earn you rewards.
 The opposite is the case.
 Funders pay for the delegation rewards in a pool and are therefore necessary for a pool to function.
 You should only fund if you have an interest in the data being archived and only if you know what you are doing
 :::

 The easiest way to fund a pool is through the KYVE web app.
 The web app for every network can be found below: